Disentangling the galactic and intergalactic components in 313 observed Lyman-alpha line profiles between redshift 0 and 5: Results on observed Lyman- line profiles

 \subsection{Correlations between model and observed properties}

-In this section, we study the existence of a correlation between the thin shell outflow properties predicted by \zelda, redshift and the \lya luminosity $L_{\rm Ly\alpha}$ and rest frame observed \lya equivalent width $EW_{\rm ob}$.
-The latter two quantities are obtained directly from \lasd.
+In this section, we investigate correlations between the thin-shell outflow properties predicted by \zelda, redshift, the Ly$\alpha$ luminosity $L_{\rm Ly\alpha}$, and the rest-frame observed Ly$\alpha$ equivalent width $EW_{\rm ob}$.
+The latter two quantities are taken directly from \lasd.